INFORMATION- updated 8th December 2021

 - Send post: to Brotherton House, 1 Loganberry Avenue, Salford M6 5UX

 - There is a small black post box at the back of the building

 Unfortunately, fraudsters may try to take advantage of the current situation, so make sure you’re on the lookout for anything suspicious, including messages about Coronavirus claiming to be from your bank, Salford Credit Union or the government.
 Remember, Salford Credit Union will never ask you for your PIN or password or ask you to move money from your accounts.

-While we hope to return to normal soon, the rapidly changing situation may mean we have to make further changes to services.
+While we hope to be able to return to our previous operations as soon as possible, the regularly changing situation may mean we have to make further changes to services.
 Salford Credit Union will continue to monitor the situation and will continue to take advice from the government and other authorities.
 Updates to this situation will be made on the website and through our social media channels.